Balladebits/Balladebits/README.md

 ---------------
 You can Call me Ballade, Nice to meet you

-I'm a He/Him,HeteroFlexible and Roseboy/Femboy (But i don't mind if you use she/her,i'm used to this point haha)
+I'm a He/Him,HeteroFlexible and Roseboy/Femboy (But i don't mind if you use she/her,but don't use they/them please)

 I'm a pseudointrovert (Potentially asocial) And Kinda a Cuddler